 The months ahead are likely to present further challenges, but by making a commitment to creating an environment where team members can feel motivated, engaged and inspired, your business will be in the best position to thrive in the years to come.

 If you are interested in finding out more about how we help our delegates to improve their leadership skills in order to develop themselves, their teams and their organisations, get in touch with Jo Draper or Stewart Barnes here.
-Our next LEAD™ programme for senior leaders starts in November and our next LEADlight programme for future leaders will start in early 2021.
+Our November LEAD™ programme for senior leaders is now full, but applications are open for our next programme, starting April 2021, and our next LEADlight programme for future leaders will start in early 2021.